Tuesday, Sept. 7 – Friday, Sept. 10, 9 AM – 3 PM

 By participating fully in this course, you will:

-- Integrate considerations of student belonging and inclusion into syllabus design, classroom practices, and assessments of student learning
+- Integrate considerations of student belonging and inclusion into classroom practices and the design of syllabus components, such as assignments and assessments

 - Apply relevant research in teaching situations, such as work on stereotype threat and cultural mismatch